What are floaters and flashes?

 How common are flashes and floaters?

 Very common.
-Over 70% of the population experiences these problems.
+Over 70% of people worldwide experience them.

-Are eye strain, nutrition, general health, smoking, or emotional stress related to flashes and floaters?
+Does eye strain, nutrition, general health, smoking, or emotional stress contribute to flashes and floaters?

 No, there is no known relationship between flashes or floaters and any of these problems.

-Can anything be done to stop the bothersome floaters?
+Can anything be done to stop eye floaters?

 If one eye develops flashes or floaters will the other develop them as well?

 Very likely.
 In the case of a posterior vitreous separation, it is very common for the same condition to occur in the second eye within a year.
-For this reason, and because flashes and floaters are sometimes caused by retinal breaks, both eyes should have adilated fundus exam as soon as possible when flashes or floaters develop in either eye.
+For this reason, and because flashes and floaters are sometimes caused by retinal breaks, contact your eye doctor as soon as possible when flashes or floaters develop in either eye.

 Do floaters and flashes eventually disappear?